 After Idol, the star rose to the top of the charts with his hit single, "Home," which also served as a theme song for NBC's coverage of the 2012 Summer Olympics.
-And, more recently, the star married his girlfriend, Hannah Blackwell, in a small ceremony while surrounded by his family and friends.
+In 2015, he married his girlfriend, Hannah Blackwell, in a small ceremony while surrounded by his family and friends.
 Four years later, in 2019, they welcomed their first child together, a son named Patch

 The country darling finished second to Scotty McCreery, but she got her record deal and released her studio debut, Wildflower, in October 2011.
 Following her time on Idol, the singer presented with Scotty at the 2011 CMT Music Awards, made her Grand Ole Opry debut and even performed with Martina McBride at the CMA Music Festival.
-In 2017, the star also got her first nod from the CMA's when she was nominated for Best New Artist at the 2017 CMA's following her success with her album, Road Less Traveled.
+In 2017, she got her first nod from the CMA's when she was nominated for Best New Artist at the 2017 CMA's following her success with her album, Road Less Traveled.
 She even made her move to the big screen when she starred in a film of the same name as her album, which goes back to her country girl roots.
 Her latest hit includes "Ladies in the 90s."
 Most recently, she starred on season 28 of Dancing With the Stars.

 The season 10 winner was the first Idol champ since Ruben Studdard to have his first album, Clear as Day, debut at No. 1 on the Billboard 200.
 He was named New Artist of the Year at the 2011 American Country Awards and sang the national anthem before Game 1 of the World Series that same year.
-In June 2018, the "This Is It" and "Five More Minutes" singer married longtime girlfriend Gabi Dugal.
-He's set to travel the country this summer with Chris Young.
+In June 2018, the "This Is It" and "Five More Minutes" singer married longtime girlfriend Gabi Dugal

-If publicity were a prize, the eighth-season's controversial runner-up is a grand-slam winner.
-Since his time on the reality show, he's released two albums, headlined two tours, received countless nominations (including a Grammy nod), followed in Freddie Mercury's footsteps touring as the frontman for Queen, and has even starred in Fox's remake of The Rocky Horror Picture Show.
+If publicity were a prize, the eighth season's controversial runner-up is a grand-slam winner.
+Since his time on the reality show, he's released several albums, headlined tours, received countless nominations (including a Grammy nod), followed in Freddie Mercury's footsteps touring as the frontman for Queen and has even starred in Fox's remake of The Rocky Horror Picture Show.
 Not to forget that he briefly filled in as a guest judge on Idol.
-Most recently, the singer helped open up the 2019 Oscars with a performance of "We Will Rock You" and "We Are the Champions."
+The singer also helped open up the 2019 Oscars with a performance of "We Will Rock You" and "We Are the Champions."

 The season four runner-up (to Carrie Underwood) is now married with three boys and a girl.
 Despite suffering serious health problems in 2006, the Southern rocker has released three hit albums since his stint on Idol.

-After coming in third on season 16 of Idol, the "I Hope" country singer is finishing up an album and hitting the road in 2020.
+After coming in third on season 16 of Idol, the "I Hope" country singer focused on finishing her album.
 "I'm excited to play Stagecoach.
 And touring with Brad Paisley is the cherry on top to everything," she told E!
 News.
 "It's crazy to go on tour with him."
 Most recently, she and fellow alum Cade Foehner welcomed their first baby together.

-After joining the top 10 finalists' summer tour, the show's incumbent is now concentrating on his solo music career.
+After joining the top 10 finalists' summer tour, he's now solo music career.
 DeWyze married model-actress Jonna Walsh, who he met on the set of his first music video following Idol.
 Nowadays, the star is a well-established singer-songwriter, with his tracks making it onto shows like The Walking Dead.

-Nearly eclipsed in the media spotlight by his flamboyant runner-up, Adam Lambert, the eighth-season champ has enjoyed quiet success with his self-titled second album.
+Nearly eclipsed in the media spotlight by his runner-up, Adam Lambert, the eighth season champ has enjoyed quiet success with his self-titled second album.
 Released in November 2009, it debuted at no. 11 on the Billboard 200, and one of its singles, "I Need to Know," was recently featured on an episode of The Vampire Diaries.
 In the meantime, the star has been growing his family, having welcomed three children with his high school sweetheart Katy O'Connell.

 After his season-five victory, the silver fox's eponymous album went platinum and he starred in a Broadway production of Grease.
 In more recent years, the singer has made the switch from music to TV as a host of a show called State-Plate, which focuses on the premise of farm-to-table eating.
-There was rumors of him joining the reboot of the show last year, with him saying, "I'm just gonna be tight lipped about everything.
+There were once rumors of him joining the reboot of the show, with him saying, "I'm just gonna be tight lipped about everything.
 I'm not confirming or denying it."

 Runner-up to Lee DeWyze in season nine, the Janis Joplin-esque rocker married musician Brian Walker and released her first album, Farmer's Daughter, in December 2010.
 She lost her label deal when RCA disbanded Arista, J Records and Jive Records, but she made her acting debut on the second season of ABC's Body of Proof.
 In May 2013, the singer split from her husband.
 After her divorce she told The Boot that her second album was "the next chapter of my life."

-Before being dumped by his record label (along with Taylor Hicks) in early 2008, the Velvet Teddy Bear scored a Grammy nomination and released a couple of successful albums.
+Before being dumped by his record label (along with Taylor Hicks) in early 2008, the Velvet Teddy Bear scored a Grammy nomination and released a handful of successful albums.
 Then, in 2013, the singer starred as one of the contestants on The Biggest Loser and quickly became a fan-favorite.
 He was eliminated twice, but took away valuable lessons from the show.
 He even reunited with Clay Aiken for a Broadway holiday show.

 This artist has had her fair share of drama, but she has also had her fair share of success in the years following her time on Idol.
 The singer says she was able to find happiness by marrying herself, before she committed to marrying her husband Kendall Taylor in 2015.
 While on the talk show Harry, the star said, "I married myself because I felt like before true love could come I needed to learn how to love myself again, and so for me I forgot about myself."
-Most recently, she delivered a musical tribute to Aretha Franklin at the 2019 Grammys alongside Yolanda Adams and Andra Day.
+In November 2020, she announced she was expecting!

 Much like a kiss, you never forget the first one.
 So it is with the winner of Idol's inaugural season.
-The mom-of-four has come a long way since winning American Idol in 2002, with many awards and number one hits under her belt.
-Nowadays, the star is featured on NBC's The Voice as a judge and is loving every minute of it.
-"This show really does complement my desires for this industry," the singer revealed.
-Diving further into the TV world, she'll host her own talk show for NBC in 2019!
+The mom of River and Remy has come a long way since winning American Idol in 2002, with many awards and number one hits under her belt.
+She's since starred on NBC's The Voice as a judge and is now hosting her own daytime talk show, The Kelly Clarkson Show.

 From the moment she stepped onto the Idol stage, Underwood cemented her place in pop culture.
 Sure enough, not only did she win season four, but she's also gone on to become country music's reigning princess.
-The singer has gone on to co-host the CMA Awards for more than 10 years with fellow artist, Brad Paisley.
-And between balancing her music career with her hosting duties, the "Jesus Take The Wheel Singer" is also a wife and mother to two kids.
+The singer went on to co-host the CMA Awards for more than 10 years with fellow artist, Brad Paisley.
+And between balancing her music career with her hosting duties, the "Jesus Take The Wheel Singer" is a mom to her two sons.

 She may not have won season three, but boy did J-Hud make up for it.
 Let's see: First an Oscar, then a Grammy for her performance in The Color Purple and a stint as a judge on The Voice.
-Not only did the performer showcase her strength and resilience in her career, but more recently she persevered when she divorced her husband of 10-years.
+Not only did the performer showcase her strength and resilience in her career, but she also persevered when she divorced her husband of 10 years.
 This year, the star will wow once again when she stars as Aretha Franklin in a biopic on the legendary singer.

 With his big hair and even bigger voice (who can forget his rousing rendition of "Bohemian Rhapsody" during season four?), Constantine was a perfect fit for Broadway's Rock of Ages, for which he earned a Tony nom.

-Long before Bieber fever, there was McPheever, which has helped Katharine land both singing and acting work, at first most notably in the movie House Bunny, then the Broadway-inspired show Smash and most recently, the show Scorpion.
+Long before Bieber fever, there was McPheever, which has helped Katharine land both singing and acting work, at first most notably in the movie House Bunny, then the Broadway-inspired show Smash and then, the show Scorpion.
 In terms of her personal life, the star was married for six-years to Nick Cokas before calling it quits.
-The star seems to be doing just fine now that she's married to David Foster, and his daughters totally approve.
+The star seems to be doing just fine now that she's married to David Foster.
+They welcomed a baby boy in February 2021.